utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ### Adding a new file

-We're going to use the Integrated Terminal again to create yet anther a new file.
+We're going to use the Integrated Terminal again to create yet another a new file.

 - Go into the Integrated Terminal and use the `touch` command to create a new file, **using your name** for the file name.
 It will be a Markdown file: